Dovera-Insights/dovera-insights/_posts/2021-04-12-online-reputation-seo.md

 ### 1. Front Page Of A Search Engine

-Being on the front page of a search engine for keywords a potiential customers uses to find your product or service greatly increases the chance they will click on your website.
+Being on the front page of a search engine for keywords a potential customers uses to find your product or service greatly increases the chance they will click on your website.

 Once on your website they will learn more about what your company has to offer.

 Demonstrating online reviews on the website will also provide evidence and social proof to the level of service a new customer will receive.

 ### 2. Google My Business

 Google My Business is a service provided by Google to help users find businesses when doing local searches.
 Having solid positive reviews helps your business show higher in the results being displayed.

-Making your business information available to potential customers helps provide them context when making they are making a decision.
+Making your business information available to potential customers helps provide them context when they are making a decision.
 A few things you will want to include in your business listing are:

 * The business's location
 * The times the business open